nick-shaw/blackmagic-output/README.md

 The build system automatically uses the correct platform-specific headers.

 **⚠️ Important:** This library is built against SDK v14.1.
-If you need to download the SDK separately, ensure you get v14.1 from [Blackmagic Design Developer](https://www.blackmagicdesign.com/developer/).
-Newer versions (v15.x) may cause API compatibility issues and build failures.
+If you need to download the SDK separately, ensure you get v14.1 from the [Blackmagic Design developer site](https://www.blackmagicdesign.com/developer/).
+Newer versions (v15.0+) may cause API compatibility issues and build failures.

 ### 2. Build the Library